dfinity/response-verification/packages/ic-http-certification/README.md

 ### Using the CEL builder

 The CEL builder interface is provided to ease the creation of CEL expressions through an ergonomic interface.
-You can also [create CEL expressions directly](#directly-creating-a-cel-expression).
+It is also possible to [create CEL expressions directly](#directly-creating-a-cel-expression).
 To define a CEL expression, start with `DefaultCelBuilder`.
-This struct provides a set of associated functions that can be used to define how your request and response pair should be certified.
+This struct provides a set of associated functions that can be used to define how a request and response pair should be certified.

 When certifying requests:

 - The request body and method are always certified.
 - To certify request headers and query parameters, use `with_request_headers` and `with_request_query_parameters` respectively.
 Both associated functions take a `str` slice as an argument.

-When certifying a response:
+When certifying responses:

 - The response body and status code are always certified.
 - To certify response headers, use `with_response_certification`.
 This associated function takes the `DefaultResponseCertification` enum as an argument.
   - To specify header inclusions, use the `certified_response_headers` associated function of the `DefaultResponseCertification` enum.
   - To certify all response headers (with some exclusions) use the `response_header_exclusions` associated function of the `DefaultResponseCertification` enum.
 Both functions take a `str` slice as an argument.